TezBaydu/Milestone-Project-3-Cooking/README.md

 ### Notes to consider
 - Message in GitPod stating Python extension loading and is constant.
 Info found in Slack and Gitpod community advising of installing an older version.
 Had changed from pymongo 3.12.0 to 3.5.1 but the Python extension loading message still appeared and I was unable to run app.py so have changed back to 3.12.0.
+    * requirements.txt python pymongo version is 3.5.1 but this had been changed and saved as 3.12.0...unsure what has happened here but could be cause why heroku is not loading.
 - Search: "[dict]" elements in app.py removed as mongoDB had applied double Arrays causing confusion between create and Edit - is good now